KaydenRMaughan/KaydenRMaughan.github.io/pages/about.md

 ## **About me**
 * Eastern Washington native
 * Lived on the coast of Ecuador for 2 years
-* Utah Jazz basketball and New England Patriot football
+* Utah Jazz basketball & New England Patriot football
 * Panic! at the Disco fan

 <div class="row">